A method for preparation of frozen sections

 .
 The path of the brush is an "elbow" shape down and

 then toward you in a continuous motion.
-It is important to pull the
+I like to compare the motion to a

 tissue toward you rather than to press it to the cryostat stage.
 Pressing